photon-e/python-tutorial/README.md

 Project: Simple Calculator

 Create a simple calculator that can perform basic arithmetic operations (addition, subtraction, multiplication, and division) based on user input.

+Day 3: Functions and Modules

+Lessons:

+Defining and calling functions.

+Function arguments and return values.

+Introduction to modules and importing them.

+Using built-in modules (like math and random).

+Project: Basic Calculator with Functions

+Refactor the simple calculator project to use functions for each operation.